The sights and sounds of the season will greet visitors when they come to Thomas Edison's home in Llewellyn Park during "Holidays at Glenmont."

 The Edison home, Glenmont, is located on a fifteen-acre estate in Llewellyn Park, the country's first private residential community.
 Built in 1880, the twenty-nine room mansion contains the original furnishings and family items used by the Edisons.
 The estate grounds include gardens, a greenhouse, barn, and the poured concrete garage containing the family's automobiles.
 Thomas and Mina Edison are buried on the grounds of the estate.

 Car passes and tour tickets must be purchased at the Laboratory Complex Visitor Center at 211 Main Street.
 Admission is $7.00, and includes the Glenmont Estate and the Laboratory Complex.
-Children under age 16 are free.
+Children 15 and under are free.